Your eCommerce homepage is one of the best places to drive engagement, boost conversions, and reduce bounce rates.

 - Examples from other brands who are driving better conversions with these changes

-1. Make your customers feel at home
+1. BRAND (make your customers feel at home)

 Most visitors form an opinion about your website and make a decision about whether to stay or leave - in just 0.05 seconds.

 - Do your headline and subheadings convey what your visitor wants to hear?